 - Build your customer list in one place.
 Many small business owners have a customer list in the accounting software, some names in a database, some other names in a few spreadsheets.
 If you have sales people, they have their own lists.
 If you have service people, they have their own lists.
 If you want smooth customer relations now and be able to point to a strong client and prospect database for potential buyers of your business, you’ll bring all these lists together and make every name the property of the company maintained in a company wide database or customer relations management (CRM) software program.
 Added benefits are that staff can more easily help the firm’s customers even when their fellow staff members are out of the office.

 - Get your accounting fully up to date and keep it up to date.
 You will be asked for all kinds of financial reports to get potential buyer interest, to sustain interest, to discuss the terms on a letter of intent and to move into due diligence.
 You’ll need 3-5 years of financials.
 So if you might sell your business 3-5 years from now (or have a personal emergency or change-of-heart about owning this business), you better start now to make your accounting function into a reliable trustworthy system.
 That includes your people, software, internal operational systems, tax payments and CPA.
-By having a reliable system to make sure you’re handling all the sales tax, payroll expenses, loan payments, etc., you’re less likely to have embarrassing and deal-killing issues come up during due diligence.
+By having a reliable system to make sure you’re managing payroll, sales tax, and loan payments correctly, you’re less likely to have embarrassing and deal-killing issues come up.
 The benefit now is that you will have much better management tools and reports and make better decisions to grow.